ICCD-MiBACT/ArCo/ArCo-release/arco.linking/README.md

 ### Linking MiBACT's cultural sites

-ArCo's sites can be linked to MiBACT's cultural sites by using [LIMES](https://github.com/dice-group/LIMES).
+ArCo's sites (both cultural instituties and physical sites) can be linked to MiBACT's cultural sites by using [LIMES](https://github.com/dice-group/LIMES).
-Limes' configuration can be found in [MiBACTSites](MiBACTSites) folder.
+Limes' configuration can be found in [MiBACTSites](MiBACTSites) and [CISCulturalInstituteOrSite](CISCulturalInstituteOrSite) folders.

 ```